Min st-Cut Oracle for Planar Graphs with Near-Linear Preprocessing Time: Introduction

 \section{Introduction}

-A minimum cycle basis is a minimum-cost representation of all the cycles of a graph whereas the all-pairs min cut problem asks to find all the minimum cuts in a graph.
+A minimum cycle basis is a minimum-cost representation of all the cycles of a graph and the all-pairs min cut problem asks to find all the minimum cuts in a graph.
 In planar graphs the problems are intimately related (in fact, equivalent~\cite{HM94}) via planar duality.
-In this paper, we give the first sub-quadratic algorithm for these problems, running in $O(n \log^5 n)$ time.
-In the following, we consider undirected graphs with non-negative edge weights.
+In this paper, we give the first sub-quadratic algorithm for these problems; it runs in $O(n \log^4 n)$ time.
+This result is randomized, but can be made deterministic by paying an additional $\log^2n$ factor in the running time.
+In the following, we consider connected, undirected graphs with non-negative edge weights.